-Qatar is ranked number 77 among 190 economies in the ease of doing business, according to the latest World Bank annual ratings, which puts it in the top 20 improvers globally in the past year.
-The Global Competitiveness Report 2019 states that Qatar has improved its rank to 29th place out of 135 countries.
-In December 2018, S&P Global Ratings announced that it has revised its outlook on Qatar to stable from negative, which remains in place.
+Qatar is ranked number 77 among 190 economies in the ease of doing business, according to the latest 2021 World Bank annual ratings, which puts it in the top 20 improvers globally in recent years.
+The IMD World Competitiveness Center's Report in 2023 ranked Qatar in 12th place.
+In December 2018, S&P Global Ratings revised its long-term outlook on Qatar to stable from negative, which remains in place.
 Qatar has thereby demonstrated remarkable resilience after the Qatar Blockade.